-The latest statistics show a significant reduction in private vehicle and Single Occupancy (SOV) travel reduction by both passengers and staff and a shift to sustainable travel modes.
 It is extremely encouraging that the airport has already met its key primary sustainable transport targets that were originally set for 2022 in 2019, 3 years ahead of schedule.
 As such the latest results have been used to set new stretching targets and objectives focusing around three key areas: reduction in private car travel, increase in sustainable travel and a focus on reducing carbon emissions derived from surface access to the airport.

 Currently, the COVID-19 pandemic has brought upon many uncertainties with regards to passenger forecasts.
-The airport expects passenger volumes to return to 2019 levels (18 mppa) by 20234 in a medium recovery scenario, according to a recent analysis testing several scenarios of low, medium and high recoveries including assuming an increase to 19 mppa by 20245.
-The analysis concluded, based on industry insight, that it is reasonable to believe that Luton will recover back to 18 mppa somewhere between these case scenarios, meaning Luton could realistically be back at 18 mppa passengers sometime in 20234 and be growing beyond 18 mppa in 20245.
-As such, the future demand was analysed based on a 19 mppa scenario by 20245.
+The airport expects passenger volumes to return to 2019 levels (18 mppa) by 2024 in a medium recovery scenario, according to a recent analysis testing several scenarios of low, medium and high recoveries including assuming an increase to 19 mppa by 2025.
+The analysis concluded, based on industry insight, that it is reasonable to believe that Luton will recover back to 18 mppa somewhere between these case scenarios, meaning Luton could realistically be back at 18 mppa passengers sometime in 2024 and be growing beyond 18 mppa in 2025.
+As such, the future demand was analysed based on a 19 mppa scenario by 2025.

 This report sets out the planning application proposals, up-to-date and relevant national and local policy context, and existing sustainable transport networks.
-A section on future public transport networks highlights the construction of the Luton Direct Air Rail Transit (DART) which is due for completion in Autumn 2021.
+A section on future public transport networks highlights the construction of the Luton Direct Air Rail Transit (DART).
 The scheme will have a moderate positive impact on local traffic congestion and emissions to the airport as well as boost rail modal share for both passengers and staff.